What are the Different Types of Drama – And Their Value

 • Drama is literature that is meant to be performed.

-• Drama is characterised by its focus on human experience, use of dialogue, and exploration of complex themes and ideas.
+• Drama is characterised by its focus on human experience, use of dialogue, and the exploration of complex themes and ideas.

 Understanding the Different Types of Drama

-It usually involves a plot, characters, and dialogue.
-The plot is the main storyline of the play, while the characters are the people who act out the plot.
+The plot is the main storyline, while the characters played by actors act out the plot.
 The dialogue is the words spoken by the characters, which help to advance the plot and reveal their personalities.

 The term drama is derived from the ancient Greek word dran.
 It was later adopted into Latin and then into various European languages, and eventually into English as drama.
 Drama can refer both to a specific genre of literature or theatrical performance and, more broadly, to any situation or series of events that has intense, conflicting, or striking interest or results.